 Comments

-When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.
+When visitors leave comments, we collect the data shown in the comments form, your IP address, and browser user agent string to help with spam detection.

 Media